Hi, I'm Mrinal

 Welcome to my corner of the internet where I dump my thoughts on code, AI, and things that keep me up at 3 AM.
-I document solutions so future me doesn't have to Google them at midnight.
-Between coffee runs and production fires, I rant about model architectures, scaling laws, and whatever rabbit hole I've fallen into this month.
+I document solutions so future me doesn't have to ChatGPT them at midnight.

 About Me